genome-spy/genome-spy/docs/grammar/transform/index.md

 # Transforms

 Transforms allow for modifying the data before it is displayed on screen.
-They may filter (subset) the data, add or remove fields, or add new rows.
+They may filter or derive data, adding or removing fields or rows.

 TODO: More about the data flow etc...

 ## Example

+The following example uses the [`filter`](filter.md) transform to retain only the rows that match the predicate [expression](../expressions.md).

 ```json
 {